DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/php/dd-api.md

 ### Zend framework 1 manual instrumentation

 Zend framework 1 is automatically instrumented by default, so you are not required to modify your ZF1 project.
-However, if automatic instrumentation is disabled, enable the tracer manually.
+However, if automatic instrumentation is disabled, enable the APM SDK manually.

 First, [download the latest source code from the releases page][6].
 Extract the zip file and copy the `src/DDTrace` folder to your application's `/library` folder.
 Then add the following to your `application/configs/application.ini` file: